jackw01/led-control/README.md

 Returns `min` if `x < min` and max if `x > max`, otherwise returns `x`

 #### `wave_pulse(t, duty_cycle=0.5)`
-Returns the instantaneous value of a 1Hz pulse wave of the specified duty cycle at time `t`
+Returns the instantaneous value of a 1Hz pulse wave of the specified duty cycle at time `t`.
+Wave has a period of 2 time units and range from 0-1.

 #### `wave_triangle(t)`
-Returns the instantaneous value of a 1Hz triangle wave at time `t`
+Returns the instantaneous value of a 1Hz triangle wave at time `t`.
+Wave has a period of 2 time units and range from 0-1.

 #### `wave_sine(t)`
-Returns the instantaneous value of a 1Hz sine wave at time `t`
+Returns the instantaneous value of a 1Hz sine wave at time `t`.
+Wave has a period of 2 time units and range from 0-1.

 #### `impulse_exp(t)`
 Asymmetrical exponential "impulse".
-Peaks at `t=1`
+Peaks at `t=1`.

 #### `fract(x)`
 Returns the floating point component of `x` (`x - floor(x)`)